 - General - a.
 At least one (1) Outdoor Amenity Space is required for each dwelling unit. - b.
-Outdoor Amenity Spaces may include balconies, patios, roof decks and roof terraces. - c.
-Each outdoor Amenity Space must provide at least twenty-four (24) square feet of furniture area. - d.
-Apartment Building, General Building, and Mid-Rise Podium Tower Building Types may provide shared outdoor Amenity Space, provided that the space includes the total furniture area required for each unit that the shared space is meant to serve. - G. Building Design Standards - Contextual Massing & Design - Buildings in the Mid-Rise 4 and Mid-Rise 5 district that are greater than one hundred (100) feet in width must be designed to read as two (2) or more buildings with varied architectural design. - b.
-Any General Building on a corner lot in the Mid-Rise 4 or Mid-Rise 5 districts may be designed according to the standards of the Apartment Building type along the secondary frontage in the following circumstances: - i.
-The corner lot has a secondary front lot line over one hundred and fifty (150) feet in width; and - ii.
+Outdoor Amenity Spaces may include balconies, patios, roof decks and roof terraces. - Each outdoor Amenity Space must provide at least twenty-four (24) square feet of furniture area. - d.
+Apartment Building, General Building, and Mid-Rise Podium Tower Building Types may provide shared outdoor Amenity Space, provided that the space includes the total furniture area required for each unit that the shared space is meant to serve. - G. Building Design Standards - Contextual Massing & Design - a.
+Buildings in the Mid-Rise 4 and Mid-Rise 5 district that are greater than one hundred (100) feet in width must be designed to read as two (2) or more buildings with varied architectural design. - b.
+Any General Building on a corner lot in the Mid-Rise 4 or Mid-Rise 5 districts may be designed according to the standards of the Apartment Building type along the secondary frontage in the following circumstances: - The corner lot has a secondary front lot line over one hundred and fifty (150) feet in width: and - ii.
 The building has ground story commercial space along the primary frontage and for at least the first sixty (60) feet of the secondary frontage, measured from the intersection of the front lot lines. - c.
-The upper stories of any building in the High-Rise district that exceeds five (5) stories in height must step back at either the 3rd, 4th, or 5th story at least ten (10) feet from the façade of the stories below for any building fronting Somerville Avenue, Washington Street, Prospect Street, or Webster Street and at least thirty (30) feet from the façade of the stories below for any building fronting Merriam Street. - d.
-Any Podium Tower building on a lot in the High-Rise district directly fronting onto Somerville Avenue, Washington Street, or Merriam Street is limited to ten (10) stories in height. - e.
-The top story of a podium tower, commercial building or lab building may exceed the maximum story height by two (2) additional feet. - f.
-The maximum height of any building in the Commercial Core district on a lot with north-facing frontage along Somerville Avenue directly opposite of Union Square Plaza is limited to seventy-two (72) feet. - i.
-Mechanical penthouses on any building in the Commercial Core district on any lot with a north-facing frontage on Somerville Avenue directly opposite of Union Square Plaza are shall not exceed 18 feet in height and shall be set back a minimum distance from the façade equal to the height of the penthouse - 2.
-Façades - All building facades must provide surface relief through the use of balconies, Bay Windows, cladding, columns, corner boards, cornices, door surrounds, moldings,
+The upper stories of any building in the High-Rise district that exceeds five (5) stories in height must step back at either the 3rd, 4th, or 5th story at least ten (10) feet from the façade of the stories below for any building fronting Somerville Avenue, Washington Street, Prospect Street, or Webster Avenue and at least thirty (30) feet from the façade of the stories below for any building fronting Merriam Street. - d.
+Any Mid-Rise Podium Tower building on a lot in the High-Rise district directly fronting onto Somerville Avenue, Washington Street, or Merriam Street is limited to ten (10) stories in height. - e.
+Notwithstanding the maximum heights indicated for the Mid-Rise Podium Tower building type, any Mid-Rise Podium Tower on a lot fronting onto a Civic Space that fronts onto Prospect Street may be built to twenty-five (25) stories and two hundred and eighty-six (286) feet, prior to any bonuses. - f.
+The maximum height of any building in the Commercial Core district on a lot with north-facing frontage along Somerville Avenue directly opposite of Union Square Plaza, is limited to seventy-five (75) feet.
+Together with any mechanical penthouses on such building, the height is limited to eighty-five (85) feet, except as set forth below. - i.
+Mechanical penthouses on any building in the Commercial Core district on any lot with a north-facing frontage on Somerville Avenue directly opposite of Union Square Plaza must be set back a minimum distance from the façade equal to the height of the penthouse